openwebdocs/owd-website/pages/content/posts/2022-q3-report/index.md

 Both these metrics contain contributions by OWD team members, other organizations that help maintain the repository, and volunteer contributors.
 Contribution metrics are divided into the following groups:

 - OWD staff
-- W3C staff (this is actually just Mike Smith)
+- W3C staff (just Mike Smith at the moment)
 - Mozilla staff
 - Other (mostly volunteers, but also people paid by other organizations to work on MDN)